Mr-Latrell/Lab01/README.md

 To add citations, provide the cite and a summary of what it assisted you with.
 If generative AI was used, include which generative AI system was used and what prompt(s) you fed it.

+1. Google AI overview was what helped me retrieve the the functionalities of each of the commands and provided some examples of how to use the commands correctly.
+As well as found the answers trough the Microsoft website specifically talking about Powershell management.

+2. Sdwheeler. (n.d.).
+Get-content (microsoft.powershell.management) - powershell.
+(Microsoft.PowerShell.Management) - PowerShell | Microsoft Learn. https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.management/get-content?view=powershell-7.4

+3. Sdwheeler. (n.d.-b).
+Remove-item (microsoft.powershell.management) - powershell.
+(Microsoft.PowerShell.Management) - PowerShell | Microsoft Learn. https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.management/remove-item?view=powershell-7.4